Tada-Project/tada/docs/getting-started.md

 ## Usage

-To get a quick start on the tool, you can run:
+To get a quick start on the tool, you can run the following command at the prompt of your terminal window:

 ```bash
 pipenv run python tada_a_bigoh.py [-h] --directory DIRECTORY --module MODULE --function FUNCTION --types TYPES [TYPES ...]